use IO::Socket::UNIX; chomp(my $path = qx(i3 --get-socketpath)); my $sock = IO::Socket::UNIX->new(Peer => $path);

 This document describes how to interface with i3 from a separate process.
 This is useful for example to remote-control i3 (to write test cases for example) or to get various information like the current workspaces to implement an external workspace bar.

-All i3 utilities, like i3-msg and i3-input will read the I3_SOCKET_PATH X11 property, stored on the X11 root window.
+All i3 utilities, like i3-msg and i3-input will determine the path of the IPC socket frome the I3SOCK environmental variable if it is set or the I3_SOCKET_PATH X11 property, stored on the X11 root window.

 Warning